Analytic properties of approximate lattices: Affine isometric actions and -induction

 (ii) It remains to show only that if $\pi$ is a homomorphism, then so is $\widehat{\pi}$.
 Now by \eqref{betaCocycle} we have for all $g_1,g_2 \in G$ and $P \in X_\Lambda$,

 and hence $\widehat{\pi}(g_1g_2) = \widehat{\pi}(g_1)\widehat{\pi}(g_2)$.

-(iii) Assume that $(\pi, b)$ is an affine $L^p$-action, i.e. a quasi-$L^p$-pair with $D(b) = 0$.
-By (ii), this implies that $(\widehat{\pi}, \widehat{b})$ is a quasi-$L^p$-pair, and by (i) we have $D(\widehat{b}) \leq D(b) = 0$, hence $b$ is a cocycle.
+(iii) Assume that $(\pi, b)$ is an affine $\mathcal E$-action, i.e., a quasi-$\mathcal E$-pair with $D(b) = 0$.
+By (ii), this implies that $(\widehat{\pi}, \widehat{b})$ is a quasi-$\mathcal E$-pair, and by (i) we have $D(\widehat{b}) \leq D(b) = 0$, hence $b$ is a cocycle.
 Now the $\widehat{\rho} = (\widehat{\pi}, \widehat{b}): G \to {\rm Is}(\widehat{E})$ is Borel.
-It the follows from \cite{Pe} that $\widehat{\rho}$ is continuous, hence defines an affine $L^p$-action of $G$. \end{proof} \begin{definition} In the situation of Proposition \ref{InductionWellDefined} the pair $\widehat{\rho} = (\widehat{\pi}, \widehat{b})$ is said to be \emph{$(\nu, s)$-induced} from $(\pi, b)$ and we write
+It the follows from \cite{Pe} that $\widehat{\rho}$ is continuous, hence defines an affine $\mathcal E$-action of $G$. \end{proof} \begin{definition} In the situation of Proposition \ref{InductionWellDefined} the pair $\widehat{\rho} = (\widehat{\pi}, \widehat{b})$ is said to be \emph{$(\nu, s)$-$L^p$-induced} from $(\pi, b)$ and we write

-It $b$ is a $L^p$-cocycle (respectively an $L^p$-quasicocycle or an $L^p$-cocycle), then $\widehat{b}$ is called the $(\nu, s)$-induced wq-$L^p$-cocycle (respectively the $\nu$-induced $L^p$-quasicocycle or the $\nu$-induced $L^p$-cocycle). \end{definition} \begin{remark} Induction of wq-$L^p$-cocycles and wq-$L^p$-pairs applies in particular to the case where $\Lambda = \Lambda^\infty$ is actually a uniform lattice in $G$, and in this cases we recover the classical constructions.
+If $b$ is a wq-$\mathcal E$-cocycle (respectively an $\mathcal E$-quasicocycle or an $\mathcal E$-cocycle), then $\widehat{b}$ is called the $(\nu, s)$-$L^p$-induced wq-$\mathcal E$-cocycle (respectively the $(\nu, s)$-$L^p$-induced $\mathcal E$-quasicocycle or the $(\nu, s)$-$L^p$-induced $\mathcal E$-cocycle). \end{definition} \begin{remark} $L^p$-induction applies in particular to the case where $\Lambda = \Lambda^\infty$ is actually a uniform lattice in $G$, and in this cases we recover the classical constructions.
 In the sequel, when dealing with induction from uniform lattices we will thus use the same notations as introduced in the approximate lattice case above. \end{remark}